Kagwep/touchline/README.md

 ```

 ### Connecting Your Wallet

-1. Install a StarkNet-compatible wallet (ArgentX recommended)
-2. Connect to the StarkNet testnet
-3. Launch Touchline and connect your wallet
+1. Launch Touchline and connect your cartrige controller
-4. Start collecting cards and building your squad!
+2. Start collecting cards and building your squad!

 ## 🎯 How to Play

 ### 1. **Collect Cards**
-- Acquire player cards through packs or trading
+- Acquire player cards through marketplace
 - Each card has unique stats and abilities
 - Rarer cards have higher stats and special powers